Become a Poll Worker/Judge of Election

 Some background before you sign up...

-After April 29, 2022 at 5:00 pm, the Chicago Board of Elections will begin filling the vacancies with applications received in their office and online.
+After January, 2024, the Chicago Board of Elections will cooperate with our Ward committeemen, but will begin filling the vacancies with applications received in their office and online.

 Are you ready?!
 If so: click here for the judge application and notification portal!